nzimm/LASP-CTF-2019/level2/objective.md

        print matching patterns

 ## Tips
-- The password string is between 5 and 20 characters long
+- The password string is a 16 character hex string
-- Entirely alphanumeric (no symbols)
-- You may find more than one password contained within the data files
+- You may find more than one password contained within the data files, but only one is correct